Quality of Life

 WVU Medicine's Fairmont Medical Center (formerly known as Fairmont General Hospital) is a 207 bed acute care facility located in the heart of Fairmont right next to Fairmont State University.
 FMC provides a wide variety of patient services.
 Fairmont Medical Center is home to a full-service emergency department, open 24 hours a day, seven days a week.

 WVU Medicine's Fairmont location opened in late 2017 and is located off Downtown Fairmont Exit 136 of I-79, right off of the Fairmont Gateway Connector.
 The $13.9 million, 25,000 square-foot outpatient center is owned and operated by University Health Associates (UHA) and includes 39 exam rooms and three procedure rooms.
 The facility houses services for behavioral medicine, digestive diseases, family medicine, general surgery, lab services, mammography, nephrology, obstetrics and gynecology, orthopaedics, podiatry, ultrasound, urgent care, urology, and x-ray.

 Palatine Park Events

 Palatine Park, located along the Monongahela River, has become a booming spot for performing arts, entertainment, and culture during the Spring, Summer, and Fall seasons.
 Events such as live touring musicians, karaoke, weightlifting competitions, various festivals, and the farmers market all take place during the events season.
-The Palatine Park events are booked and scheduled by the Marion County Parks and Recreation Commission (MCPARC).
+The Palatine Park events are booked and scheduled by the Marion County Commission.